W.K. Kellogg Biological Station

 Complete an interview.
 The KBS Volunteer Coordinator will contact you to arrange a convenient time and date.

 Questions?
-Call (269) 671-2263 or send an email to volunteers@kbs.msu.edu.
+Call (269) 671-2263 or email volunteers@kbs.msu.edu.

 KBS Volunteer Opportunities

-Agriculture & ecology student activity trail guide at the Kellogg Bird Sanctuary
+Seeds and Systems trail guide at the Kellogg Bird Sanctuary

-Lead students on this Sanctuary trail during their field trips, teaching them about farming and the environment and how this is connected to a bowl of Kellogg’s cereal.
+Lead students on this Sanctuary trail during their field trips, teaching them about farming and the environment, and how this is connected to a bowl of Kellogg’s cereal.
 After attending training, new guides are invited to follow experienced guides on a few tours until they are comfortable going out on their own.

 Full assignment description: Trail guide–Agriculture & ecology student activity trail